osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 ----------------------------------

-This section illustrates a very simple OMF application that feeds data into the PI Data Archive without sending any data to the AF server.
+This section illustrates a very simple OMF application that feeds data into the PI Data Archive without sending any data to the PI System.

 Before you begin, you must register your application with the DCM, obtain a Producer Token and Relay Ingress URL.
 See the *DCM* user manual for more information.